gjorans/file_access_monitor/README.md

 3.  **File Specification:** Set the file path to be monitored by modifying the `file_path` variable in the script.

 4.  **Run the Script:** Execute the script to commence monitoring.
-Observe GPIO signals and printed outputs (1 for access, 0 for no access) based on file interactions.
+Use GPIO signals for LED and HDDClicker control and optional printed outputs (1 for access, 0 for no access) based on file interaction.

 **Example:**